Skip to content

 In Shabbos mode, the elevator ascends from the ground floor, stops briefly at each floor (typically 6–12 seconds), reaches the top, then descends and stops at each floor on the way down.
 Cycle length varies by building: a 10-floor hotel typically runs a 3–5 minute full cycle.
 Passengers board when the doors open and exit at their floor; no buttons are pressed.

 Modern Shabbos-mode systems also disable interior buttons, door-hold sensors, and most visual displays.
-The goal is passive ride — no human action triggers any electrical response the rider didn't intend on Shabbos.
+The goal is a passive ride — no human action triggers any electrical response the rider didn't intend on Shabbos.

 Regenerative braking: modern elevators generate electricity as the car descends loaded.
 A passenger's weight therefore affects electricity generation.
 Zomet-certified configurations address this; hotels typically know whether their elevator carries Zomet certification.
 Ask.